Coverage and Compliance

 The Compliance Section monitors and assists employers to ensure that employers fulfill two requirements under the Workers

-Compensation Act - the requirement to secure workers compensation benefits for employees, and the requirement to file written
+Compensation Act - the requirement to secure workers compensation benefits for employees, and the requirement to file

 reports of alleged work accidents.
 Failure to secure workers compensation benefits, and failure to report accidents, can result